26 Encouraging Bible Verses About Hope in Hard Times

 “The name of the Lord is a fortified tower; the righteous run to it and are safe.”

-God gives us protection.
-When life throws too much at us, God will be there to shield us.
-Our life is precious to God.
-We can come to God, read the Bible, and find comfort in the fact that the Lord shall keep us safe.
+We can come to God, read the Bible, and find comfort in the fact that the Lord will keep us safe.

 Jeremiah 29:11